libgd/libgd/src/readme.txt

    gd does not provide for every possible desirable graphics operation.
-   It is not necessary or desirable for gd to become a kitchen-sink graphics package, but version 1.6.1 incorporates most of the commonly requested features for an 8-bit 2D package.
-Support for scalable fonts, and truecolor images, JPEG and truecolor PNG is planned for version 2.0.
+   It is not necessary or desirable for gd to become a kitchen-sink graphics package, but version 1.7.0 incorporates most of the commonly requested features for an 8-bit 2D package.
+Support for truecolor images, JPEG and truecolor PNG is planned for version 2.0.

   What if I want to use another programming language?

     Perl

    gd can also be used from Perl, courtesy of Lincoln Stein's GD.pm library, which uses gd as the basis for a set of Perl 5.x classes.
-Not yet updated for gd 1.6.1.
+   Updated to gd 1.6 and up.

+    Tcl

+   gd can be used from Tcl with John Ellson's Gdtclft dynamically loaded extension package.
+(Gdtclft2.0 or later is needed for gd-1.6 and up with PNG output.)

     Any Language